Slavetomints/rvc_hacking_toolbox/docs/USAGE.md

 #### Prepend numbers / Append numbers

-You will need to select a file, then you will need to specify the range of numbers, seperated by '-'.
+You will need to select a file, then you will need to specify the range of numbers, separated by '-'.
 The program will load the file, and prompt you for a keypress.
 The program will begin to write the new password to a file with the same name with 'numbers_' prepended to it.

 &nbsp;